By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Back to a more cosmopolitan location, just one hour's drive away from Melbourne, Australia, is the Peninsula Hot Springs — the ultimate city escape.
 After all the adventure of going to far-flung places and mingling with local cultures, this resort is like a fresh spring breeze.
 Terraced pools and winding walking tracks add a romantic air to this award-winning getaway, making it the perfect honeymoon destination.

-The Most Private Hot Spring Destination In The Worlds
+What Is the Most Private Hot Spring Destination in the World

-I've covered the more popular hot springs on each continent, but there are hundreds of unique locations still to be found.
-While you meander the streets of countries like China and Morocco, keep an eye out for natural springs.
+I've covered the more popular hot springs on each continent, but there are hundreds of unique locations to be discovered.
+While you meander the streets of countries like China and Morocco, or cruise the waters of the Caribbean and the Mediterranean, keep an eye out for natural springs.
 You may just be surprised by what you find.

 Written By